nus-tee3201/2019/programming/dictionaries-workingWith/text.md

 <tip-box>

-:package: The code below shows how to iterate through keys/values of a dictionary.
+{{ icon_example }} The code below shows how to iterate through keys/values of a dictionary.

 <table>
 <tr>